Estimated reading time: 17 minutes

-To solve poverty, there’s more that needs to be done other than earning more money, if that’s even possible.
+More needs to be done to solve poverty other than earning more money.

-Some people increase their shopping habits when income increases because they believe they can.
+Some people increase their shopping habits as income increases for many reasons.

-To be fair it’s easy to fall into this trap because when income increases it’s easy to let our guard down.
+It’s easy to fall into this trap because letting our guard down when income increases is easy.

-Indeed, there are people with no debt that can spend more money, but there are also people living in poverty who should not.
+Indeed, there are people with no debt that can spend more money, but there are also people who are broke and should not.

-If you find that paying bills is stressful and you’re having to choose between rent, eating or electricity you need financial help.
+If you find paying bills stressful and must choose between rent, eating, or electricity, you need financial help.

 What Happens When Poverty Is Not Solved?

-When someone struggles to pay bills often times companies will give up on them but passes them on.
+When someone struggles to pay bills, companies often give up on them but pass them on.

 The company may sell the debt to collectors if the debt is the leading cause of poverty and you’re not paying your bills.

-These debt collectors stop at nothing to get the debt paid off, which is why you don’t want to advertise your life on social media.
+These debt collectors stop at nothing to pay off the debt, so you don’t want to advertise your life on social media.

 Imagine you finally get hired for a career that you’ve dreamed of with a $30,000 salary increase.